fusterma/MADX_JUAS2022/docker.md

 ### STEP 2: run the Docker image

-Once the Docker Desktop is installed and running, open a terminal, move to a folder you want to use for MAD-X exercises and run the instruction
+Once the Docker Desktop is installed and running, open a terminal and run the instruction
 ``` bash
 >> docker run --rm -p 8888:8888 -v $HOME:/src/juas/  juastest/juas2022
 ```